Head of Department

 - Dr Emily Arden–Close – Quality of life and adjustment to chronic illness in patients and their partners, Web-based interventions.

 - Dr Janice Attard–Johnson – Visual perception, pupillary responses and eye movements, typical and atypical sexual interests, sexual offending, eye–witness memory, face processing.

 - Professor Sarah Bate – Individual differences in face recognition, prosopagnosia (face–blindness), face recognition in forensic settings, superior face recognition, oxytocin.

 - Dr Helen Bolderston – Clinical psychology, mental health, acceptance-based psychotherapies, mindfulness, psychological wellbeing of health and social care professionals.

-- Dr Sarah Collard - health psychology, identity, qualitative methodology.
+- Dr Sarah Collard – Epilepsy, psychosocial impact of exercising with a chronic condition, identity, health psychology, qualitative methodology.

 - Dr Terri Cole – Behavioural investigative advice; forensic, particularly investigative psychology.

 - Dr Simon Draycott – Clinical psychology, personality disorder, offending behaviour, motivation to change, schema therapy.

 - Dr Jane Elsley – Working memory, feature binding, attention, cognitive ageing.